Polish Armed Forces (Second Polish Republic): Structure and organization

-After the introduction of a peace organization in 1921 and in the early years 20s, the Polish Army formed 90 infantry regiments, 30 field artillery regiments, 10 heavy artillery regiments, heaviest artillery regiment, mountain artillery regiment and 10 horse artillery squadrons from 1924 From 1923 there were an artillery regiment, anti-aircraft, 30 independent cavalry regiments and 10 divisional regiments, which in 1924 was renamed to independent cavalry.
+After the introduction of a peace organization in 1921 and in the early years 20s, the Polish Army formed 90 infantry regiments, 30 field artillery regiments, 10 heavy artillery regiments, a heaviest artillery regiment, a mountain artillery regiment and 10 horse artillery squadrons.
+From 1923 there were an artillery regiment, an anti-aircraft division, 30 independent cavalry regiments and 10 divisional regiments, which in 1924 was renamed to independent cavalry.
 The large number of cavalry in the Polish army and its organization into large ones units resulted not only from the specific Polish experience gained from the period of 'wars for independence and borders'.
 It was also conditioned economic and structural backwardness of the then agricultural Kresy.

 Cavalry was a major component of the armed forces, due to the Polish conditions of road and were used as high-speed weapons.
 The conditions were also important prevailing in Poland and on the possible Eastern Front 181 and presence near the border with the Commonwealth of a very strong Red Army cavalry, constituting a factor of the directed maneuver, among others against Poland.
 Was supposed to be for it is one of the means enabling the implementation of the Soviet version of Blitzkrieg.
 Therefore, most Polish cavalry brigades before 1939 were stationed in the eastern districts of the corps.